redwoodresearch/rust_circuit_public/readme.md

 To profile code, use
 `cargo bench --no-default-features  --no-run; flamegraph -o flamegraph.svg --  target/release/deps/benches-36e0a557364e8efa --nocapture` or generally cargo bench --no-run then an executable profiler.

+## Tracebacks

+We filter Rust tracebacks shown to Python to get rid of lots of boilerplate, set the environment variable `PYO3_NO_TRACEBACK_FILTER` to disable.